sp9wpn/freq_cycler/readme.txt

                      * * *  Sondeudp buffers flushing cycles  * * *

-When number of channels is reduced, data in dropped ones will be held in sondeudp buffer until this channel is populated again.
-This may cause "out of order" frames being decoded much later than they were received.
+In older versions of dxlAPRS and spdxl (prior 22.04.2020), if number of channels became reduced, data in dropped ones were held in sondeudp buffer until this channel was populated again.
+This caused "out of order" frames being decoded much later than they were actually received.

-To mitigate this, each time number of channels decreases, freq_cycler adds a short (1.3 second) "flush cycle" using frequency outside sonde band.
+If you cannot upgrade to latest dxlAPRS or spdxl, use -bflush option, which will add add a short (1.3 second) "flush cycle" using frequency outside sonde band every time number of channels is reduced.
-The bug was corrected in spdxl 22.04.2020, so this feature is recommended for dxlAPRS or older spdxl installs.